 Dewi (29:50.278)

 And that’s the point where I started also, I also had in my head, of course, the companies that I thought were going to be interesting to talk to.
 And that’s of which I knew that also were thinking of expanding towards Antwerp.
 And so I went to talk to them.
 Yeah.
-And then you like first very silently just to try to understand whether they would be interested or not.
+And then at first you are very silently just trying to understand whether they would be interested or not.

 Johan van Mil (30:24.387)

-And you did, one question on that, one last question.
-And you did that process, if I understand correctly, fully yourself, right?
+And you did that process, if I understand it correctly, fully yourself, right?
 So I’m drafting the paper, had the idea, convincing your board, but also reaching out to the list of companies where you felt there would be a match, right?
 If I understand correctly.

 Dewi (30:41.574)